Pickleball

 We continue to stress that you control what role you will play by where you hit the ball to your opponents.
 For example, if a ball is hit to the middle of your opponent's court, you must wait to see which opponent hits it to determine if you will be the Blocker or Workhorse.
 This session is important because the return team is the aggressor and is working on getting a side-out so they can have the opportunity to score points.

-What is Stacking in Pickleball
+What Is Stacking in Pickleball and When Should You Use It?

-Another popular double strategy is stacking, Jeff Raush discusses this important strategy here.
+Another popular double strategy is stacking.
+Jeff Raush discusses this important strategy here.

 Stacking is a doubles strategy some teams use to increase the frequency of having their best shots down the middle.
 Stacking can be a very effective strategy for doubles, especially when playing with a left-handed and right-handed player on the team or when one player is significantly stronger in the middle with either their forehand or backhand.

-The Key focus when staking is determining 1) how 2) why and 3) when to stack
+The Key focus when staking is determining 1) how, 2) why, and 3) when to stack

-To understand how to stack, when one is left-handed, and one is right-handed, all the better, however not required.
+To understand how to stack, when one is left-handed and one is right-handed, all the better, however, not required.

 Pickleball Serving